Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-We continue to Knysna, a charming coastal town with tremendous water and mountain views and a laid-back lifestyle.
-The town was founded in 1817 by George Rex, reputed to be an illegitimate son of King George III.
-Known for its picturesque lagoon, the town was first established as a timber port.
-Today, Knysna is proud of its riviera atmosphere with many sidewalk cafes and shops.
+Continuing to Knysna, we arrive in a charming coastal town offering tremendous water and mountain views alongside a relaxed lifestyle.
+George Rex founded the town in 1817—he was reputed to be an illegitimate son of King George III.
+Initially established as a timber port around its picturesque lagoon, Knysna has evolved into a town with a riviera atmosphere, complete with sidewalk cafés and shops that invite leisurely exploration.

-Depending on limited accommodation availability in Knysna, we may overnight here in Knysna or continue a little further down the road to the town of George.
+Depending on accommodation availability, we may overnight in Knysna or continue to nearby George.

 Overnight in Knysna or George.